 Note: these are the statistics for all MPA graduates; it is not divided between MPA City Management Fellows and MPA graduates.

-Of the 46 students who were admitted and enrolled for the 2013-2014 academic year, 30% graduated within 2 years; 54% graduated within 3 years; and 63% graduated within 4 years.
+Of the 33 students who were admitted and enrolled for the 2014-2015 academic year, 39% graduated within 2 years; 54% graduated within 3 years; and 66% graduated within 4 years.
 This percentage rate should be viewed in perspective of the small number of students admitted and enrolled.
-Of the students who did not complete, some moved away, had personal obligations that took precedence, or found that the program was not a right fit for them.
+Of the students who did not complete within 4 years, some completed within 5-7 years as part-time students, moved away, had personal obligations that took precedence, or found that the program was not a right fit for them.